 1.6 THE PRACTICE-BASED PLACEMENT: AN OVERVIEW

+As shown in Figure 1, a component of this KESS2 funded research was to undertake a short placement with the Company partner.
 In line with their focus on issues that have impacted on their community services, time was spent contributing to their current understandings of the demand for local District Nursing [DN] services.
-Reflections on the practice placement were used to inform discussions at a Knowledge Exchange Event.
+Reflections on the practice placement and how the systematic review findings can provide insightful recommendations for organisational development were used to inform discussions at a Knowledge Exchange Event.
+Whilst work undertaken during the placement was both informative and enjoyable, information relating to this does not have ethical approval to be reported.
+Accordingly, reference to this component of the research project is reflective.

 1.7 INTRODUCING SYSTEMS THINKING